luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

   In addition, the standard must provide means to support both local management and network wide management based on energy saving functionality.

-# Reporting an controlling on Other Entities
+# Management of oultet Entities

 As discussed in Section 5, not all energy-related information may be available at the entity in question.
 Such information may be provided by other entities.
 This section groups the requirements for the discovery, the reporting and the control of information.

-The intend is to add a table in section 9.
+The intend is to summarize them in a table in section 9.

 ## Discovery of Power inlet Entities